If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Reading mantras in Sanskrit, the ancient language of India, can certainly be intimidating.
 (How exactly do you pronounce śāntiḥ again?)
-Gurmukhi, a sacred script used in Kundalini Yoga, is more straightforward than Sanskrit but can also sound like a mouthful at first.
-The good news: you don’t have to memorize a sonnet-length mantra to achieve positive results.
-Even single-word mantras—like Om—can be pretty powerful.
+The good news is you don’t need to memorize a sonnet-length mantra to experience positive results.
+Even a single-word mantra, such as om, can be powerful.
+And when you’re ready to practice longer mantras, studying their translations and the meanings behind them can help you memorize the words over time.

 Think of a mantra as a mental instrument that fine-tunes your yoga practice.
 “Incorporating mantras into practice can help to make it sacred and take it out of the realm of the physical and into a higher state of awareness,” says Zoë Slatoff-Ponté, author of Yogavataranam: The Translation of Yoga.

-Cultivating a sonic presence can be liberating in a way, as you experience the numinous nature of the sound.
-It is said that each chakra has a particular vibration and certain mantras can resonate and harmonize that energy.
-“A mantra is a much more complex concept than a mere chant,” adds Risha Lee, curator of Exhibitions at the Rubin Museum of Art in New York City.
+It is believed that each chakra has a particular vibration and that certain mantras can resonate with and harmonize that energy.
+“A mantra is a much more complex concept than a mere chant,” says Risha Lee, former curator of Exhibitions at the Rubin Museum of Art in New York City.
 “It unites sound, body, and mind in a deeply philosophical experience.”
+As you experience the numinous nature of the sound, you can cultivate a sonic presence that can feel liberating.

-While reciting a mantra before or after you step on the mat can enhance your practice, you don’t have to be in yoga mode to chant.
 Mantras are a yoga tool you can use to calm your mind anywhere, anytime.
-Feeling stressed, lonely, anxious, excited?
+Feeling stressed, lonely, anxious, or excited?
 Pick a word, phrase, or invocation and chant it in a way that works for you: loudly, softly, or even internally.
-To reap the most benefits, shorter mantras should be chanted 108 times (mala beads can help with that) and longer mantras can be repeated up to three times.
-In any case, allocate a few minutes to focus your attention on the sound.
+To reap the most benefits, it is believed that shorter mantras should be chanted 108 times (mala beads can help you keep track) and longer mantras can be repeated up to three times.
+As you practice, focus your attention on the sound.

 Pronunciation: A-U-M

-Om is said to be the first sound heard at the creation of the universe.
-When each syllable is pronounced fully, you should feel the energy of the sound lifting from your pelvic floor all the way up through the crown of your head.
-The droning sound of the Om is said to unblock the throat chakra, which can lead to more attuned communication with others.
+Why we chant it: In yoga tradition, om is considered to be the first sound heard at the creation of the universe.
+When each letter is pronounced fully, you can feel the energy of the sound lifting from your pelvic floor all the way up through the crown of your head.
+The droning sound of om is said to unblock the throat chakra, which can lead to more attuned communication with others.

 Translation: